-We are seeking a CO Sr Research Nurse who will be responsible for the coordination and implementation of assigned clinical trials within the research program.
+We are seeking a CO Sr. Research Nurse to Report to the Senior Division Manager, Nurse Manager and or the Lead Research Nurse, this position is responsible for the coordination and implementation of assigned clinical trials within the research program.

 Specific Duties & Responsibilities

-Collaborates in development and preparation of regulatory documents as appropriate.
+Collaborates in development and preparation of regulatory documents as appropriate including consent templating, eligibility checklist, PK/VS/EKG sheets.

 Applies knowledge of study design to evaluate new protocols.